ECP moved for Imran, Zardari’s disqualification

 A PPP delegation met with the ECP Secretary Babar Yaqoob Fateh Muhammad after which the senior party leader Farhatullah Babar told media persons that they had urged the ECP to provide details of assets submitted by the premier for all elections he had contested in the past.

-"The money trail of Imran Khan's properties is suspicious and the PPP will prove that he holds undeclared properties abroad,” he claimed.
+“The money trail of Imran Khan’s properties is suspect and the PPP will prove that he holds undeclared properties abroad,” he claimed.

 The PPP has also submitted applications to the institutions concerned seeking details of assets owned by the prime minister’s sister, Aleema Khan, and of business interests of Jahangir Tareen, he noted.